Guidance

 1. Disapplication of FMD safety features and encoding of pack information under UK law

 From 1 January 2025, the EU Falsified Medicines Directive (FMD) will no longer apply in Northern Ireland.
 EU FMD safety features will therefore not apply to parallel import licences.
-PLPI licence holders must still ensure packs are decommissioned correctly and cannot re-enter the EU supply chain.
+PLPI licence holders must ensure packs cannot re-enter the EU supply chain.
 Any 2D barcode encoding an alphanumeric character sequence (as referred to in EU Regulation 2016/161) that has been uploaded to the European repositories system should be fully removed or covered.
 Packs must comply with the requirements in section 6 of the Windsor Framework guidance on labelling and packaging requirements.
+Companies within Northern Ireland procuring EEA livery medicines to supply onward to EEA territories may continue to do so and these packs do not require decommissioning.

 A separate variation is not required to remove the FMD label details from PLPI artwork.